 Early detection and epigenetics

-Tanis is an Assistant Research Fellow based in the Cancer Genetics Lab.
-She works on a variety of projects including the chemoprevention of gastric cancer and development of a device to be used for the detection of circulating tumour DNA (ctDNA) in the blood stream.
+Tanis is a Research Fellow based in the Cancer Genetics Lab.
+She works on a variety of projects including the chemoprevention of gastric cancer and on development of a device to be used for the detection of circulating tumour DNA (ctDNA) in the blood stream.
+She is also the CTCR Centre Manager.

 Tanis’ work uses both cell lines and patient tissue samples.
 The practical components of her work require seeing the big picture, keeping very good records and always asking “why?” a trait Tanis never grew out of.